 How many steps are in the staircase to the summit?

 There are 293 stairs from the SE Yamhill/SE 69th Street entrance to the summit.
 It's not one continuous staircase, however.
 The stairs are broken by paved roads and a short section of the ascent is a dirt trail.
 The final, small section of the stairs is around the summit road to the left/east.
 While on this section, note the triangulation station benchmark (a round, metal medallion) embedded in the fourth stair.
 Can you find the other four benchmarks associated with it???
 (Hint: two are at the summit [one was incorrectly placed for triangulating, the other was placed later in the correct location], and another is near the base of a nearby deciduous tree along the summit oval.)

 It is important that dogs be kept on leash at ALL times, except for the off-leash dog area on the south side of the park, adjacant to Warner-Pacific College.
 A map can be found here.

 How do I reserve park space for a private party/event?

 Mt.
-Tabor Park is the ideal spot for a private party - we host many weddings, birthday parties, and family reunions every year.
-To reserve park space, please visit the Portland Parks & Recreation web site.
+Tabor Park is the ideal spot for a private party - weddings, birthday parties, family reunions.
+To reserve park space, please visit the Portland Parks & Recreation website.